 - Physical movement.
 Regular exercise reduces cortisol, improves mood, and builds stress capacity.
 It doesn't have to be intense; walking counts.

 - Social connection.
 Isolation amplifies stress.
 Having people you can be honest with (about recovery and about life in general) creates a buffer.
-See Loneliness, Rejection, and Emotional Triggers.
+See Loneliness, rejection, and emotional triggers.

 - Margins.
 If every hour of your day is scheduled, you have no capacity for the unexpected.
 Build margins (buffer time with nothing planned) so that surprises don't immediately push you into depletion.

-For the full framework on handling urges of all kinds, go back to Urges and Triggers: The Complete Guide.
+For the full framework on handling urges of all kinds, go back to Urges and triggers: the complete guide.